21 Top Attractions in Edinburgh: Historic Heart of Scotland

 Edinburgh, the historic capital of Scotland, is home to historic sites, modern restaurants, pubs, and nature.
 Although Edinburgh is on many travellers’ radar, it isn’t as bad as Paris or London for massive crowds of tourists though during the Fringe it is jam-packed with visitors.

-A visit to Edinburgh is perfect for travellers looking for a low-key, historic, culture-filled city.
+A visit to beautiful Edinburgh is perfect for travellers looking for a low-key, historic, culture-filled city.
 You also can’t go wrong finding amazing Harry Potter sites to visit when in Edinburgh, visiting the Fringe Festival or the many historical sites in the City.
 This is my compilation of all the best things to do in Edinburgh.

 In Scotland, Edinburgh is affectionately called “Auld Reekie”, which is Scottish Gaelic for Old Smokey.
 During the 1800s Edinburgh was usually covered in a smokey miasma from the many chimneys within the City.